-Forte’s mission to better connect Sites and Sponsors is embodied in the Trial Data Exchange (formerly known as DIRECT).
+Forte’s mission to better connect Sites and Sponsors is embodied in the Trial Data Exchange.
 Our goal is to standardize and automate the data exchange between stakeholders rather than relying on per protocol solutions, manual data entry and manual report compilation.
 While the Trial Data Exchange will be able to exchange multiple categories of data, today I’m going to focus on Case Report Form (CRF) data generally captured as eSource in a site’s existing systems.
 By inverting the focus from per protocol solutions to holistic site-wide solutions that utilize industry standards, we can revolutionize the use of eSource in clinical trials.

 Challenges with Today’s Solutions